masataka123/blog3_e/index.md

 ## **News**
 - We submitted a new paper: [The Miyaoka-Yau inequality and the delta invariant for Fano varieties](https://arxiv.org/abs/2607.25181).
 This is a joint work with Tomoyuki Hisamoto at Nagoya University.
+- I will talk in Birational Geometry Seminar [2026](https://www.math.ucla.edu/~jmoraga/BGS2026) at 26th September, in Japan time.

 <!--
 - I will give a talk at the [Workshop on Fano Varieties](https://bicmr.pku.edu.cn/content/show/17-3569.html) to be held at Peking University on June 23-27, 2025.